Get insider access

 Differences Between Sizes And Variants

 We bought and tested the BenQ HT3550.
-This projector has a higher-end model, the BenQ HT3550i, which has Bluetooth and Wi-Fi and comes with the BenQ QS01 Android TV dongle.
+This projector has two higher-end models: the BenQ HT3550i, which has Bluetooth and Wi-Fi and comes with the BenQ QS01 Android TV dongle, and the BenQ HT3560, which doesn't come with a smart dongle but has 1080p @ 240Hz on its three HDMI ports, plus eARC support.

 Compared To Other Projectors